-Lactose Intolerance : What is it and how can tell if I have it?
+Lactose Intolerance : What is it and how can you tell if I have it?

 While milk, yoghurt and cheese products are generally recognised as nutritious food choices, not everyone can always enjoy what dairy has to offer.
 Some people have an allergy to cow’s milk protein and have to avoid dairy products completely, but for those with lactose intolerance, dairy isn’t necessarily off the cards!